The Best Winter Books to Snuggle up with in 2023

 The first in the series of Chief Inspector Gamache.
 I fell in LOVE with the Inspector, the town of Three Pines, and its residents.
 Louise Penny CAN WRITE.

-This is a classic.
+This is a classic and a must-read on our list of detective books.
 It’s one of those books that unless you know the ending, you would never guess it.
 So well-devised, this book is a definite favorite and it all takes place on a train in the middle of a snowy tundra.

 Will you be able to guess who the murderer is before the famed Hercules Poirot?